Hosting

 - Purchase a domain from Cloudflare Domains.

-- Follow the instructions in the Cloudflare dashboard to link your new domain to your Cloudflare Pages project.
+- Follow the instructions in the Cloudflare dashboard to attach your custom domain to your Worker route.